JuliaPlots/UnicodePlots.jl/README.md

 The `heatmap` function also supports axis scaling using the parameters `xscale`, `yscale` and axis offsets after scaling using `xoffset` and `yoffset`.

-The `colormap` parameter may be used to specify a named or custom colormap see the `heatmap` function documentation for more details.
+The `colormap` parameter may be used to specify a named or custom colormap.
+See the `heatmap` function documentation for more details.

 In addition, the `colorbar` and `colorbar_border` options may be used to enable/disable the colorbar and configure its border.
 The `zlabel` option and `zlabel!` method